CompleteUnityDeveloper/12_Tile_Vania/README.md

 **After watching (learning outcomes)…**

 Able to import a sprite sheet, slice it up, create tile palettes and paint a simple level layout.

+### 5 Create Character Idle Animation ###

+**In this video (objectives)…**

+1. Create character idle animation clip from sprite sheet.
+2. Add animation to Animator Controller.
+3. Add Sprite Renderer and Animator to Player character.

+**After watching (learning outcomes)…**

+Created 4 frames of 2d character idle animation which plays automatically when the game plays.